 Consequences of Falls in the Elderly

-According to a study published in the Singapore Medical Journal in 2009, which involved 720 elderly patients aged 65 years and older who were presented to the National University Hospital (NUH) emergency department with trauma,
+According to a study published in the Singapore Medical Journal in 2009, which involved 720 elderly patients aged 65 years and older who were sent to the National University Hospital (NUH) emergency department with trauma:

 "Falls are the leading mechanism for elderly patients sustaining trauma, forming 85.3% of all injuries.
 Of all the falls sustained, the majority occurred at home (74.1%).
 The majority (55.6%) of the falls at home were due to accidental or environmental causes."

 The effects of falls far outweigh potential physical limitations which may occur as a result; they are also likely to lead to a Fear of Further Falling (3F) Syndrome, which leads elderly persons AND their family members to restrict their activities.

 Some simple methods include installing grab bars in the bathroom, non-slip mats, and also ensuring pathways are well-lit.
 A home which has not been modified to meet the needs of the elderly is like a time bomb waiting to explode.